 To achieve these outcomes, the government was directly involved in fixing infrastructural gaps, with district heads directing the Buildings Department to carry out repairs.
 District heads also engaged with local NGOs and reviewed data with district health officers, in order to identify changes in need of making.

 Labour services have also improved for women in Punjab, Pakistan.
 The number of health facilities offering 24/7 labour services increased from 1,200 in 2020 to 1,685 in 2023.
-While increasing the number of health facilities with labour services is an important step, ensuring that women can access these health facilities is equally important.
+While increasing the number of health facilities with labour services was an important step, ensuring that women can access these health facilities is equally important.
 This is why a dedicated ambulance service has been introduced, to ensure that women going into labour can safely reach these facilities.

 Safe birth checklists